 On rocky shores, barnacles are often quick to colonize available gaps, although a range of factors, as outlined below, will influence whether there is a successful episode of recruitment in a year to re-populate a shore following impacts.
 Bennell (1981) observed that barnacles that were removed when the surface rock was scraped off in a barge accident at Amlwch, North Wales returned to pre-accident levels within 3 years.
 Petraitis & Dudgeon (2005) also found that Semibalanus balanoides quickly recruited (present a year after and increasing in density) to experimentally cleared areas within the Gulf of Maine, that had previously been dominated by Ascophyllum nodosum However, barnacle densities were fairly low (on average 7.6 % cover) as predation levels in smaller patches were high and heat stress in large areas may have killed a number of individuals (Petraitis et al., 2003).
-Following the creation of a new shore in the Moray Firth, Semibalanus balanoides did not recruit in large numbers until 4 years after shore creation (Terry & Sell, 1986).
+Following creation of a new shore in the Moray Firth, Semibalanus balanoides did not recruit in large numbers until 4 years after shore creation (Terry & Sell, 1986).

-Successful recruitment of a high number of Semibalanus balanoides individuals to replenish the population may be episodic (Kendall et al., 1985).
-After settlement, the juveniles are subject to high levels of predation as well as dislodgement from waves and sand abrasion depending on the area of settlement.
+Successful recruitment of high number of Semibalanus balanoides individuals to replenish the population may be episodic (Kendall et al., 1985).
+After settlement the juveniles are subject to high levels of predation as well as dislodgement from waves and sand abrasion depending on the area of settlement.
 Semibalanus balanoides may live up to 4 years in higher areas of the shore (Wethey, 1985).
 Predation rates are variable (see Petraitis et al., 2003) and are influenced by a number of factors including the presence of algae (that shelters predators such as the dog whelk, Nucella lapillus, and the shore crab, Carcinus maenas and the sizes of clearings (as predation pressure is higher near canopies (Petraitis et al., 2003).
 Local environmental conditions, including surface roughness (Hills & Thomason, 1998), wind direction (Barnes, 1956), shore height, wave exposure (Bertness et al., 1991) and tidal currents (Leonard et al., 1998) have been identified, among other factors, as factors affecting settlement of Semibalanus balanoides.
-Biological factors such as larval supply, competition for space, the presence of adult barnacles (Prendergast et al., 2003).

-2009) and the presence of species that facilitate or inhibit settlement (Kendall, et al., 1985, Jenkins et al., 1999) also play a role in recruitment.
+Biological factors such as larval supply, competition for space, presence of adult barnacles (Prendergast et al., 2009) and the presence of species that facilitate or inhibit settlement (Kendall, et al., 1985, Jenkins et al., 1999) also play a role in recruitment.
 Mortality of juveniles can be high but highly variable, with up to 90 % of Semibalanus balanoides dying within ten days (Kendall et al., 1985).
-Presumably, these factors also influence the transport, supply and settlement of Chthamaus spp., Balanus crenatus and other species such as spirorbids that produce pelagic larvae.
+Presumably these factors also influence the transport, supply and settlement of Chthamaus spp., Balanus crenatus and other species such as spirorbids that produce pelagic larvae.

-Resilience assessment

-Whilst barnacles have been recorded as requiring up to three years to reach pre-clearance levels, the prevailing conditions in the biotope of wave surge and lack of algal species are likely to limit predation, and recovery is, therefore, likley to be more rapid.
-Overall, resilience is assessed as 'High' (within 2 years) for all levels of impact, even where resistance is none, as it is likely that a similar community can rapidly develop.
+Resilience assessment.
+Resilience is assessed as 'High' (within 2 years) for all levels of impact, even where resistance is none, as it is likely that a similar community can rapidly develop.

 NB: The resilience and the ability to recover from human induced pressures is a combination of the environmental conditions of the site, the frequency (repeated disturbances versus a one-off event) and the intensity of the disturbance.
-Recovery of impacted populations will always be mediated by stochastic events and processes acting over different scales including, but not limited to, local habitat conditions, further impacts and processes such as larval supply and recruitment between populations.
+Recovery of impacted populations will always be mediated by stochastic events and processes acting over different scales including, but not limited to, local habitat conditions, further impacts and processes such as larval-supply and recruitment between populations.
 Full recovery is defined as the return to the state of the habitat that existed prior to impact.
 This does not necessarily mean that every component species has returned to its prior condition, abundance or extent but that the relevant functional components are present and the habitat is structurally and functionally recognisable as the initial habitat of interest.
 It should be noted that the recovery rates are only indicative of the recovery potential.

-🏛 Hydrological Pressures
+Hydrological Pressures